Procurement compliance: audit, complaints and investigation

 Strategy and Coordination Unit

 The Mandate impacts government suppliers who breach the Threshold and/or their contractual obligations, policies, or laws; unless their conduct is due to an honest mistake, oversight, or accident.
-Under the Mandate, demerits are issued on a sliding scale for minor, moderate major or aggravated breaches.
+Under the Mandate, demerits are issued on a sliding scale for minor, moderate major or aggravated non-compliance.

 The Threshold requires that government suppliers have not:

-- paid (or paid the incorrect amount of) superannuation contributions on behalf of their employees in accordance with the law.
+- paid (or paid the incorrect amount of) superannuation contributions on behalf of their employees in accordance with the law

-- treated employees as independent contractors when they are not or asked that they provide an ABN so that they could be treated as an independent contractor.
+- treated employees as independent contractors when they are not or asked that they provide an ABN so that they could be treated as an independent contractor

-- paid employees below the applicable modern award including for people with disability (suppliers must provide award-based wages using the Supported Wage System where appropriate).
+- paid employees below the applicable modern award including for people with disability (suppliers must provide award-based wages using the Supported Wage System where appropriate)

 - engaged persons on unpaid work trials or unpaid interns where they should be treated as employees